romland/itemLens/README.md

 - Firefox QR-code generator for current link

 # Third parties
-I really hate it when I have to register for some 3rd party services to try out some software, therefore, that is all voluntary.
+I really dislike it when I have to register for some 3rd party services to try out some software, therefore, that is all voluntary.
 Set the flag `NO_THIRD_PARTY_SERVICES` to `true` in `.env` and you can use it all -- but adding new products will be more work.